Tommy Boy Records: 2002–2021: Independence

 In 2002, Tommy Boy Records became independent again after it ended its joint venture with Warner Bros.
 Records, which wanted greater unit sales, and the master tapes released until that time became property of Warner Music, while the Tommy Boy trademark remained with Tom Silverman.
 The then-current Tommy Boy music artists were shopped to various WEA labels, the Tommy Boy television and film divisions were merged with the Tommy Boy music division, and the resulting company was rebranded as Tommy Boy Entertainment.
 Tommy Boy then began licensing its trademark to Warner Music for use on reissues through Rhino/Atlantic Records.

 In 2017, because of Warner Music's divestment requirements as a result of its purchase of Parlophone, Tommy Boy was able to reacquire its pre-2002 catalogue and the catalogues of Brand Nubian, Grand Puba, and Club Nouveau.
 In 2018, Tommy Boy also acquired Amherst Records, Harlem Music, and Halwill Music, which hold masters and publishing rights for a diverse collection of '70s Soul, Disco, and Jazz artists including The Stylistics, Van McCoy, and Glenn Medeiros.

-2021–present: Acquisition by Reservoir Media
+2021–: Acquisition by Reservoir Media

 In June 2021, Tommy Boy was acquired for $100 million by Reservoir Media, a music publishing and media rights company founded in 2007 by Iranian-Canadian businesswoman Golnar Khosrowshahi.